CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating GitHub with Azure Pipelines/README.md

    ![](images/azure-resources.png)

-   And you should be able to see repository with name **website** in your Container registry.
+   And you will see a repository with the name **website** in your Container registry under **Repositories**.

    ![](images/acr-repository.png)

-## Configure Build(CD) pipeline for Website
+## Configure Release(CD) pipeline

+By using a combination of manual deployment approvals, gates, and manual intervention within a release pipeline in Azure Pipelines, you can quickly and easily configure a release pipeline with all the control and auditing capabilities you require for your DevOps CI/CD processes. **Release Gates** allow you to configure automated calls to external services, where the results are used to approve or reject a deployment.
+You can use gates to ensure that the release meets a wide range or criteria, without requiring user intervention.
+In addition, you can install an extension that integrates with **ServiceNow** to help you control and manage your deployments though service management methodologies such as ITIL.

 1. Navigate to **Pipeline » Releases**.
 Select **Website-CD** and click **Edit** pipeline.